precisely/gene-panel-curation/genes/COMT.md

 # What are some common mutations of <gene_symbol>?

-There are 2 well known variants in this gene: <variant list?>
+There are two well known variants in this gene: <variant list?>

 <G158A variant view with G to A transformation>